ROBOTIS-GIT/emanual/_includes/en/dxl/warning.md

 - Do not disassemble or modify product.
 - Do not drop or apply strong shock to product.
 {% if page.product_group== 'xl330' %}
-- For a stable power supply, it is recommended using a ROBOTIS controller, or [LB-041 battery](http://en.robotis.com/shop_en/item.php?it_id=903-0220-001).
+- To ensure a stable power supply, it is recommended using a ROBOTIS controller, or [LB-041 battery](http://en.robotis.com/shop_en/item.php?it_id=903-0220-001).
 - Do not connect or disconnect DYNAMIXEL when power is being supplied.
 {% else %}
 {% endif %}